 7 Early Signs of Bowel Cancer You Shouldn't Ignore

-Bowel cancer is one of the most dangerous and deadly forms of cancer and, according to the World Health Organization (WHO), affects 10-15% of the world’s population.
+Bowel cancer is that which originates from colon or rectal cancer and, according to the World Health Organization (WHO), affects 10-15% of the world’s population.

 Because of this, it’s very important to look out for the early symptoms of bowel cancer and, of course, go to a specialist in case of any suspicion.